Invarion/invarion-docs/docs/rapid-plan/4. The Canvas/Canvas Navigation.md

 Scrolling used around the RapidPlan canvas is very simple, and there are two main ways to do so.

 ### The Canvas-Shift Technique

 Holding down the **SPACE BAR**, then dragging on the canvas with the mouse will cause the canvas to move and follow the mouse.
 It is an extremely efficient way of moving around, because your mouse need not leave the canvas to action the scroll bars.

 ### The Scroll Bars

-Using the scroll bars like virtually all desktop publishing programs (and virtually all other Windows applications) RapidPlan has a set of scrollbars along the edge of the canvas allowing you to move up, down and across the canvas.
+Using the scroll bars like virtually all desktop publishing programs (and virtually all other Windows applications) RapidPlan has a set of scroll bars along the edge of the canvas allowing you to move up, down and across the canvas.
 This will be the primary way that you will move around in RapidPlan.

 ![Scroll_Bars](./assets/Scroll_Bars.png)